Retired thief concerned window is closing for one last heist - The Beaverton

 Retired thief concerned window is closing for one last heist

-– After quietly retiring five years ago, Doug “Quick-Fingers” Malone, a once-renowned known for being a part of numerous infamous robberies and heists, is beginning to worry that his window of opportunity to be called in for one last job is quickly closing.
+LAS VEGAS – After quietly retiring five years ago, Doug “Quick-Fingers” Malone, a once-renowned known for being a part of numerous infamous robberies and heists, is beginning to worry that his window of opportunity to be called in for one last job is quickly closing.

-“Every other retired getaway driver, thief, and mastermind I know has always been brought back for what people in my industry call ‘The Big One,’” he complained, one eye on the phone on his kitchen table as if expecting it to ring at any moment.
+“Every other retired getaway driver, thief, and mastermind I know has always been brought back for what people in my industry call ‘The Big One,’” he complained, one eye on the phone on his kitchen table as if expecting to ring at any moment.
 “You know, the job to end all jobs: a diamond heist, a casino , a Swiss Vault snatch-and-grab.
-But my old teams aren’t calling, and I’m starting to feel my age, if you know what I .”
+But my old teams aren’t calling, and I’m starting to feel my age, if you know what I mean.”

 “How am I supposed to lower myself from museum roofs if sneezing makes me throw my back out?” he went on.
 “Hell, I’m pretty sure the noises my knees make every time I stand up would be enough to alert every security guard in the Louvre.”